X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA01starting.md

 # Starting your MonoGame 4.0 Project

 Welcome to the first entry of this MonoGame Tutorial.
-This tutorial is aimed at people who haven't done any MonoGame programming so far and would like to see some results in the shortest possible time.
-Released in December 2006, MonoGame is a new framework, built around DirectX, which eases game programming in a lot of ways.
+This tutorial is aimed at people who have not done any MonoGame programming so far and would like to see some results in the shortest possible time.

+## The history of XNA/MonoGame

+Released in December 2004, XNA was a new approach to Game Development built around DirectX in C# (a managed language), which eased game programming in a lot of ways.
+MonoGame then took the reigns in 2013 when Microsoft retired XNA, to continue the tradition of making the entry in to game development very easy.
+Since that time MonoGame has grown to become one of the premier C# development frameworks for building games and has given many studios their first entries to the gaming halls of fame.

 ## Required Software (free)